-Simplifying the Square Root of 145: A Comprehensive Guide
+Simplifying the Square Root of 145: A complete walkthrough

 Finding the square root of a number is a fundamental concept in mathematics, applicable across various fields from basic algebra to advanced calculus.
-While some numbers have perfect square roots (e.g., √16 = 4), others, like √145, do not.
-This article provides a comprehensive guide to simplifying √145, explaining the process step-by-step and delving into the underlying mathematical principles.
+Because of that, while some numbers have perfect square roots (e.
+So g.
+This article provides a practical guide to simplifying √145, explaining the process step-by-step and delving into the underlying mathematical principles.
+In practice, , √16 = 4), others, like √145, do not.
 Understanding this process enhances your mathematical skills and allows you to approach similar problems with confidence.

 Introduction: Understanding Square Roots and Simplification

 A square root of a number is a value that, when multiplied by itself, gives the original number.
-For example, the square root of 9 (√9) is 3 because 3 x 3 = 9.
-However, many numbers don't have whole number square roots.
+Even so, many numbers don't have whole number square roots.
 In these cases, we aim to simplify the square root expression to its simplest radical form.
-This means expressing the square root as a product of a whole number and a simplified radical.
+Take this: the square root of 9 (√9) is 3 because 3 x 3 = 9.
+On the flip side, this means expressing the square root as a product of a whole number and a simplified radical.
 This simplification process involves finding the prime factorization of the number under the square root symbol (the radicand).

 Prime Factorization: The Key to Simplification